dsl-logo

 • redCrossCircle

-• If you apply for pre-approval, it is generally shown on your credit report and may affect your credit score, particularly if you apply for pre-approval more than once
+• If the lender does a 'hard' credit check as part of its assessment, this is generally shown on your credit report and may affect your credit score, particularly if you apply for pre-approval more than once

 • redCrossCircle